elastic/integrations/packages/nginx_ingress_controller_otel/docs/README.md

 # Nginx Ingress Controller Integration

-This integration periodically fetches logs from [Nginx Ingress Controller](https://github.com/kubernetes/ingress-nginx) instances.
+This integration collects and parses logs from [Nginx Ingress Controller](https://github.com/kubernetes/ingress-nginx) instances.
 It can parse access and error logs created by the ingress.

 ## Compatibility